other8026/community-docs/content/articles/wireless-emergency-alerts.md

 +++
 ## Source
 The Wireless Emergency Alerts (WEA) app is open source, like the rest of GrapheneOS.
-You can find all of GrapheneOS's repositories listed on this page: https://grapheneos.org/source.
+You can find all of GrapheneOS's repositories listed [here](https://grapheneos.org/source).

-Wireless Emergency Alerts' package name is `com.android.cellbroadcastreceiver`, and you can find its code here: https://github.com/GrapheneOS/platform_packages_apps_CellBroadcastReceiver/.
+Wireless Emergency Alerts' package name is `com.android.cellbroadcastreceiver`, and here's the [GitHub repo](https://github.com/GrapheneOS/platform_packages_apps_CellBroadcastReceiver/).

 ## What it does
 WEA is a system app/service.
 Its purpose is to receive emergency alerts from the carrier and display them to the phone owner.
 There are varying levels of alerts and some alerts may behave differently depending on their severity or settings from the carrier.